dx3mod/bavar/README.md

 ## Installation

-This should already be installed on your system:

-- AVR GCC toolchain (for compile)
-- avrdude utility (for upload firmware to mcu)
+This should already be installed on your system: AVR GCC toolchain for development projects, avrdude utility for uploading firmware to a microcontroller.

-- Git (optional) (for download a project's dependencies)
+Optional requirements with additional features: Git for downloading a project's dependencies, Python3 (and PIL module) for image conventions.

 #### Prebuilt binaries